 The Minnesota GI Bill aids eligible Minnesota veterans and currently serving military, Guard and Reserve members who served after September 11, 2001.
 MN GI Bill assistance is also available to the eligible spouses and children of the servicemember.
 A lifetime benefit amount of \$10,000 is available, with a yearly maximum of \$5,000/yr for enrollment at RCTC.
-MN GI Bill funds can also be used for licensing, certification, on-the-job apprenticeships. training, and Students must complete the FAFSA as well as a separate MN GI Bill Application available at https://gibill.mn.gov/Home.
+MN GI Bill funds can also be used for licensing, certification, on-the-job training, and apprenticeships.
+Students must complete the FAFSA as well as a separate MN GI Bill available Application https://gibill.mn.gov/Home.